ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 * Cuckoo Filter: similar to Bloom but supports deletions more naturally.

-* Count‑Min Sketch: estimates the frequency of events (for example, how many times a key appears) in a streaming fashion.
+* Count‑Min Sketch: estimates the frequency of events in a streaming fashion (for example, how many times a key appears).

 * Top‑K: tracks the most frequent items in a data stream.